What is Otoplasty/Pinnaplasty?

 A small protective dressing is usually worn after the surgery until the stitches are removed at between 5-10 days after the surgery.
 You need to wear a protective head-band or bandage at night when sleeping to avoid the ears from being bent forward.
 Scars usually settle well but on rare occasions it can become red and lumpy & require further treatment.
-Infection is not common, but if this occurs it would require treatment with antibiotics and
+Infection is not common, but if this occurs it would require treatment with antibiotics and regular dressing changes.

 What is the significance of the procedure?